Josh Warrington: Warrington vs. Cacace

-Following another lengthy break, this time 11 months, Warrington returned to the ring on 21 September, with IBO super-featherweight champion Anthony Cacace in the opposite corner at Wembley Stadium in London.
+Following another lengthy break, this time 11 months, Warrington returned to the ring on 21 September 2024, with IBO super-featherweight champion Anthony Cacace in the opposite corner at Wembley Stadium in London.
 He lost by unanimous decision.

 Warrington vs. Khan

-Warrington snapped his three-fight losing streak on 25 April with a unanimous decision win over Asad Asif Khan in a 10 round contest at Park Community Arena in Sheffield.
+Warrington snapped his three-fight losing streak on 25 April 2025 with a unanimous decision win over Asad Asif Khan in a 10 round contest at Park Community Arena in Sheffield.

 Warrington vs. Wood II

-Warrington is scheduled to face Leigh Wood in a rematch of their fight from 2023 at Nottingham Arena on 21 February.
+Warrington faced Leigh Wood in a rematch of their fight from 2023 at Nottingham Arena on 21 February 2026.
+He lost by unanimous decision.